KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 ### 6.2 The Zenetist Resolution

-Structural Physics dissolves the mystery by reframing the question:
+Structural Physics offers a resolution by reframing the question:

 > This universe is **Khaonically expressed**.
 The 🌲↑ Khaonic Tree is prevalent here; the 🌲↓ Aionic Tree is recessive.
 Matter (Khaonic-flow expression) is therefore prevalent; contra-matter (Aionic-flow expression) is recessive.